SeroRonin/JhinRoR2/README.md

 * **Violet Chaolan**: Shader Help
   * Helped with some shader plugins that allowed me to experiment with VFX

-> See the github page for footnotes that don't properly render here on Thunderstore

-[^skinDynamics]:
+[^skinSFX]:
-    There is also config options to override which set of SFX or VFX to use in the config.
+    There is also the option to override which set of SFX to use in the config.
 This does not require a restart.
 [^itemDisplay]:
     Some items with minimal or lackluster visuals, such as Leeching Seed, are simply hidden.
 I simply could not find extra space to place certain items without non-sensically placing them around the cloak.
 [^altAbility]: